buildkite/on-demand/agent-composer/README.md

 # Deploying Task Definitions

 Deploying your task definitions is best done as part of a CloudFormation template.
-That ensures the task family names, CPU and memory requirements are all saved in a repeatable fashion.
+This ensures that the task family names, CPU and memory requirements are all written down and deployable in a repeatable fashion.
+You can split your task definitions across multiple CloudFormation templates but consider that task definition names must be unique per account per region.

 The following examples use the
 [Buildkite Agent CloudFormation Macro](#buildkite-agent-cloudformation-macro) as a [template transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-section-structure.html).
-[Deploy the CloudFormation Macro](transform/README.md#deploying) to your AWS Account before following the examples.
+[Deploy the CloudFormation Macro](transform/README.md#deploying) to your AWS Account before using these examples.

 To start adding task definitions, create a new source code repository for your on-demand infrastructure and create a `template.yml` file that looks like this: